 Do not use bright lights because the turtles will follow your light and move away from the water.
 Sometimes, baby turtles are caught in a net or away from the water.
 Please help them go to the water.

-- Sultanate of Oman tourism bureau
+- Visit Oman, official tourism bureau

 - More on Oman from Erin Coyle: The Cliff Guest House: Stay in an Ancient Village in Oman – Confetti Travel Cafe